KorigamiK/kickassanime-downloader/README.md

 6. Navigate to your download directory and navigate to the `Config` folder (`~/Documents/kickassanime-downloader/Config` for example).

 7. Rename all the `.eg.json` and remove the `.eg` from the file name.
 Open each one of them and adjust the configurations as you want.
+Refer to [Config section.](#config)

 8. Setup the command line aliases [from the wiki](#to-set-up-the-command-alias) or run the command line interface directly by running `python cli.py` .